jacksoncharles/serverless-qa-template-api/README.md

-# Big data, serverless Q&A template service deployed AWS
+# Big data, Q&A template

 A big data Q&A template service that can be easily built upon and used for everyday services such as discussion forums, comments and surveys.
 Deployed to AWS using the [Serverless Framework](http://serverless.com).